free hit counter

 After the bearing is fully home, it should be possible to push the oil seal in with your thumbs but fill it up with grease first.
 That doesn't leave any room for water.

-Clean up the spacer and check that it isn't too ridged where the old seal rubs on it.
-This one was absolutely fine.
+Clean up the external spacers and check that they aren't too ridged where the old seals have rubbed on them.

-Grease it well and it should be possible to push it in place by hand.
+Grease them well and it should be possible to push them in place by hand.

 Clean up the axle, grease it well and put it all back together.